RCOSDP/weko/docs/usersguide/tutorial/configure.rst

 .. _configure_invenio:

-Configure Invenio
+Configure WEKO3
 =================

-After having installed Invenio demo site in :ref:`install_invenio`, let us see briefly the instance configuration.
+After having installed WEKO3 demo site in :ref:`install_invenio`, let us see briefly the instance configuration.

 Configure instance
 ------------------

-Invenio instance can be configured by editing ``invenio.cfg`` configuration file.
+WEKO3 instance can be configured by editing ``invenio.cfg`` configuration file.
 Here is an example:

 .. code-block:: console